 Members the Great Sanhedrin were required to possess scholarship, modesty, strength, courage, and popularity among their fellow men.
 Their rulings were binding (for a time) on all Jews scattered throughout the world.
 Their jurisdiction, however, was greatly curtailed by Herod the Great and then by the Roman Empire.

-The Sanhedrin is traditionally viewed as the last institution that commanded universal Jewish authority among the Jewish people.
-Until the time when Judea was subjected to the Romans it had the power of life and death.
-In New Testament times, although it still retained the power of passing sentence, the Roman Empire retained the right to accept or reject their verdicts and to ultimately decide and carry out any penalties.
-Since the dissolution of the Sanhedrin in 358 A.D. by imperial decree, there have been several attempts to re-establish it either as a self-governing body or as a puppet of a sovereign government.
+The council is traditionally viewed as the last institution that commanded universal Jewish authority among the Jewish people.
+Until the time when Judea was subjected to the Romans, it had the power of life and death.
+In New Testament times, however, although it retained the power of passing sentence, the Roman Empire retained the right to accept or reject their verdicts and to ultimately decide to carry out penalties.